Letter of Intent for Residency: Process, Tips & Template

 What Else Can You Do Besides Sending a Letter of Intent?

-We recommend that students do not utilize a singular template for a letter of intent (as many letters of intent will then be very similar).
-However, we’ve provided below a general outline that one can follow:
+We recommend that students do not utilize a singular template for a letter of intent (since many letters of intent would be too similar).
+However, we’ve provided below a general outline that you can follow:

 For all of these reasons, the program is my absolute top choice for residency.
 I would be absolutely thrilled to match here!
 If there is anything more I can provide the committee, please do let me know.